vvn9847/SONiC/bgp-loading-optimization-hld.md

 Routes will still be cached in `Consumer->m_toSync` rather than ring buffer if routeorch fails to push route to ASIC_DB.

-We use a new C++ class `Consumer_pipeline`, which is derived from the original `Consumer` class in `RouteOrch`, which enables the usage of a slave thread.
+We use a new C++ class `Consumer_pipeline`, which is derived from the original `Consumer` class in `RouteOrch`, which enables the usage of a slave thread and utilizes the ring buffer.

 ```c++
 class Consumer_pipeline : public Consumer {